Rammed earth: Environmental effects and sustainability

-Edifices of rammed earth are potentially more sustainable and environmentally friendly than other building techniques, depending on cement content and level of local material sourcing.
+Edifices of rammed earth are potentially more sustainable and environmentally friendly than other building techniques, depending on multiple factors and level of local material sourcing.
 Rammed-earth edifices that use locally available materials have low embodied energy and generate very little waste.
 The soils used are typically subsoil which conserve the topsoil for agriculture.
 When the soil excavated in preparation for a foundation can be used, the cost and energy consumption of transportation are minimal, but this requires testing of materials for suitability.
-Rammed earth has potentially low manufacturing impact, contingent on the amount of cement and the amount that is locally sourced; it is often quarried aggregates rather than "earth".
+Rammed earth has potentially low manufacturing footprint, contingent on the amount of cement and the amount that is locally sourced; it is often quarried aggregates rather than "earth".

 Rammed earth can contribute to the overall energy efficiency of edifices: the density, thickness, and thermal conductivity of rammed earth render it an especially suitable material for passive solar heating.
 Warmth requires almost 12 hours to be conducted through a wall 35 cm thick.

-Mixing cement with the soil can counteract sustainable benefits such as low embodied energy because manufacture of the cement itself creates 1.25 tonnes of carbon dioxide per tonne of cement produced.
-Although it has low greenhouse gas emissions in theory, transportation and the production of cement can add significantly to the overall emissions of modern rammed earth construction.
-For example, a 300 mm rammed earth wall with 5% cement content produces slightly more emissions than a 100mm concrete wall.
+Mixing cement with the soil can counteract sustainable benefits (for instance, if the structure has a short lifespan) such as low embodied energy because manufacture of the cement itself creates 1.25 tonnes of carbon dioxide per tonne of cement produced.
+Although it has low greenhouse gas emissions in theory, transportation and the production of cement can add significantly to the overall emissions of modern rammed-earth construction.
+For example, a 300 mm rammed-earth wall with 5% cement content produces slightly more emissions than a 100mm concrete wall.